Fun Activities for Seniors: Over 100 Ways to Play

-Also, did you know that adults over the age of 65 tend to list physical activities as being their favorite pastimes?
-According to one study, four of the top five activities most commonly cited by seniors as being their favorites were active in nature.
-They included activities like walking and jogging, gardening and yard work, playing sports, and other physical pursuits.
-Other favorite activities included reading, arts and crafts, existing hobbies, games and puzzles, and socializing.2
+According to one study, four of the top five activities most commonly cited by seniors as being their favorites are, by their nature, very active.
+They include walking and jogging, gardening and yard work, playing sports, and other physical pursuits.

 1. Active Games and Sports

-A lot of fun games for senior citizens involve physical activity.
-They give you the opportunity to get some exercise, improve your hand-eye coordination, and feel a sense of control over the physical world.
-All of that can be very satisfying, especially if you get to overcome fun obstacles or compete with other people in a friendly way.
-Consider examples like:
+These give you the chance to get some exercise, improve your hand-eye coordination, and gain a sense of control over the physical world.
+All of that can be very satisfying, especially if you get to overcome obstacles or compete with other people in a friendly way.

 - Miniature golf